ecology-rocks/the-first-stone/README.md

 ---------

 This story was written in 2014.
 It is a nice, succinct short story that gave me an outlet for some anger.
+I really need to start a more useful project.